matdillen/STSM-mobilise/README.md

 # Wikidata as a unifying resource for data on collectors of botanical and zoological specimens

 Notes on STSM-Mobilise project.

+## Objectives

+The main objectives of this STSM are:
+- Find the total number of biological specimen collectors in Wikidata.
+Ideally, this would be done through SPARQL queries which can be replicated afterwards as Wikidata is in constant flux.
+- Assess the comprehensiveness of data on these collectors, using both shape expressions and more in depth analysis in R for specific properties of interest.
+- Describe regional and temporal patterns for these collectors, as well as gender balance and the extent of external links.
+- Data validation by matching through external sources such as Bloodhound.

 ## Useful links